Presidency of Andrew Jackson: Rise of the Whig Party

 Clear partisan affiliations had not formed at the start of Jackson's presidency.
 He had supporters in the Northwest, the Northeast, and the South, all of whom had different positions on different issues.
 The Nullification Crisis briefly scrambled the partisan divisions that had emerged after 1824, as many within the Jacksonian coalition opposed his threats of force, while some opposition leaders like Daniel Webster supported them.
 Jackson's removal of the government deposits in late 1833 ended any possibility of a Webster-Jackson alliance and helped to solidify partisan lines.
 Jackson's threats to use force during the Nullification Crisis and his alliance with Van Buren motivated many Southern leaders to leave the Democratic Party, while opposition to Indian removal and Jackson's actions in the Bank War spurred opposition from many in the North.
 Attacking the president's "executive usurpation," those opposed to Jackson coalesced into the Whig Party.
-The Whig label implicitly compared "King Andrew" to King George III, the King of Great Britain at the time of the American Revolution.
+The Whig label implicitly compared "King Andrew" to King George III, the British monarch during the American Revolution.

 The National Republicans, including Clay and Webster, formed the core of the Whig Party, but many Anti-Masons like William H. Seward of New York and Thaddeus Stevens of Pennsylvania also joined.
 Several prominent Democrats defected to the Whigs, including former Attorney General John Berrien, Senator Willie Person Mangum of North Carolina, and John Tyler of Virginia.
 Even John Eaton, the former Secretary of War, became a member of the Whig Party.
 Beginning in December 1833, voting behavior in Congress began to be dominated by partisan affiliation.
 By the time of the 1836 presidential election, Whigs and Democrats had established state parties throughout the country, though party strength varied by state and many of Jackson's opponents in the Deep South eschewed the Whig label.
 While Democrats openly embraced partisanship and campaigning, many Whigs only reluctantly accepted the new system of party politics, and they lagged behind the Democrats in establishing national organizations and cross-sectional unity.
 Along with the Democrats, the Whigs were one of the two major parties of the Second Party System, which would extend into the 1850s.
 Calhoun's nullifiers did not fit neatly into either party, and they pursued alliances with both major parties at various times.